How to Start a Home Inspection Business: The Complete Plan for 2026

 10 – 1218 – 28$7,200 – $11,200$59,600 – $92,800

 Most inspectors reach $5,000–$7,000/month income by month 6 with consistent marketing and quality work.
 Year 1 total income typically ranges from $50,000–$90,000 depending on start timing and market.
-See the detailed first-year inspector guide for a month-by-month roadmap.
+See the detailed first-year inspector guide for a month-by-month roadmap, and our income by state guide to calibrate these numbers to your local market.

 The 30-Day Launch Checklist